JachiOzoh/Youtube_Data_Mine/readme.md

 2. **Transforms** and cleans the data for analysis.
 3. **Validates** the transformed data.
 4. **Loads** the data into a SQL Server database.
-5. Includes sample SQL analysis scripts and a Power BI report for visualization.
+5. Includes SQL analysis script and a Power BI report for visualization.

-This pipeline is designed to help content creators, data analysts, and researchers automate the collection and analysis of YouTube channel metrics.
+This pipeline is designed to help a startup in the data niche find the best data science and data analytics youtube channels to sponsor or collaborate with.

 ---